gvelasquezneira/QuirkyFoods/README.md

 If you look at the browser address bar after you submit a new record with *enter_new_record_NOJS.php* instead, you'll see that the response is on *enter_NOJS.php* and NOT on the original form page.

+## File permissions on the server

+If you're getting a 500 internal server error on a PHP file at your hosted website, it could be because of a permissions problem.
+Make sure all **folders** in your app have 755 and all **files** have 644.

 .